 In September 2014, the Task Force's Domestic Violence in Later Life project was among six Violence Against Women Act funded programs from Virginia recognized in the White House report, 1 is 2 Many: Twenty Years Fighting Violence Against Women and Girls.
 Click here to link to the report.

-The Virginia Elder Justice Training and Services Project addresses issues of abuse in later life in Washington County and the City of Bristol.
+The Virginia Elder Justice Training and Services Project ran from October 1, 2012 - September 30, 2016.
+This time limited project addressed issues of abuse in later life in Washington County and the City of Bristol.
 Eighteen local and statewide agencies joined in partnership to focus on enhancing the safety of victims aged 50 and older and holding offenders accountable.

 This project provides: